Golden Gate Center for Enrichment

 In June 2016 additional funding for the project came in the form of a $128,362 grant from the Community Foundation for Palm Beach and Martin Counties.

 House of Hope, Indian River State College (IRSC), the Martin County Library System, Habitat for Humanity, Project LIFT, the Martin County Community Foundation and the United Way of Martin County are joining forces to bring to life the Historic Golden Gate Center for Enrichment.
 The scope of work and the expected long-term duration of this effort make this a unique collaboration.
+(CLICK HERE to become a program partner!)

 Based on the community’s vision, a formal community survey, information from the collaborative partners, and data from other community agencies, the historic Golden Gate building will be transformed into a vibrant community Center for Enrichment that will offer programs, classes and information sessions in the areas of education, vocational training, life skills, health and nutrition, arts and culture, and library services.